alpha01/reconquista-timeline/timeline.md

 - 1031 Andalus Hisham III is exiled Córdoba.
 Caliphate dissolves into numerous Muslim petty kingdoms known as "taifas"
 - 1086 Andalus Almoravids enter the Iberian Peninsula
 - 1086 Andalus Battle of Sagrajas, crushing Almoravid victory over Alfonso VI of León and Castile.
 Almoravids swallowed the majority of the Muslim taifas, unifying Islamic Spain once again
+- 1157 Andalus Almohads recapture Almería from the Christians
+- 1212 Andalus After the crushing defeat at the Battle of Las Navas de Tolosa, Ibn Hud leads the rebellion against Almohad authority in Al-Andalus.
+Seizing control of all Al-Andalus with the exception of Valencia, which is governed by Zayyan ibn Mardanish

 # Kingdom of Asturias (722-910)
 - 722 Asturias Battle of Covadonga, combined forces of Pelayo and Pedro de Cantabria defeat Umayyad forces